-Home remedies such as saline (salt) washes or sprays are helpful for removing mucus and relieving congestion.
-Steam inhalation is also beneficial.
-Patients with sinusitis should drink plenty of fluids to avoid dehydration.
+Home remedies such as nasal saline (salt) washes are helpful for removing mucus and relieving congestion.
+People with sinusitis should drink plenty of fluids to avoid dehydration.
 Water, which helps lubricate the mucous membranes, is the best fluid to drink.

 Medication depends on the type of sinusitis and its cause.
-Non-prescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain symptoms.
+Nonprescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain.
 Decongestants may help relieve congestion, but they do not cure sinusitis.
-Antihistamines can dry the mucus and sometimes worsen the condition.
-Cough or cold medication is not recommended for children younger than age 4 years.
+Antihistamines are not generally recommended because they can dry the mucus and worsen the condition; however, they may be used when sinusitis is associated with allergies.
+Cough or cold medication is not recommended for children younger than age 4.

-Because many cases of acute sinusitis resolve within two weeks with non-prescription treatments and home remedies, doctors generally wait at least 7 - 14 days before prescribing an antibiotic.
+Because many cases of acute sinusitis resolve within 2 weeks with nonprescription treatments and home remedies, health care providers generally wait at least 7 days before prescribing an antibiotic.

 Four pairs of sinuses, known as the paranasal air sinuses, connect to the nasal passages (the two airways running through the nose):

 Chronic sinusitis refers to long-term swelling and inflammation of the sinuses.
-Chronic sinusitis can result from recurring episodes of acute sinusitis or it can be caused by other health conditions like asthma and allergic rhinitis, immune disorders, or structural abnormalities in the nose like deviated septum or nasal polyps.
+Chronic sinusitis can result from recurring episodes of acute sinusitis, or it can be caused by other health conditions, like:

-Structural abnormalities in the nose can cause blockage and thereby increase the risk for chronic sinusitis.
-Some abnormalities include:
+Structural abnormalities in the nose can cause a blockage, thereby increasing the risk for chronic sinusitis.
+These abnormalities include:

-The elderly are at specific risk for sinusitis.
+Older people are at higher risk for sinusitis.
 Their nasal passages tend to dry out with age.
 In addition, the cartilage supporting the nasal passages weakens, causing airflow changes.
 They also have diminished cough and gag reflexes and weakened immune systems and are at greater risk for serious respiratory infections than are young and middle-aged adults.

-Some hospitalized patients are at higher risk for sinusitis, particularly those with:
+Some hospitalized people are at higher risk for sinusitis, particularly those with:

 A number of medical conditions put people at risk for chronic sinusitis.
 They include:

-Changes in Atmospheric Pressure.
-People who experience changes in atmospheric pressure, such as while flying, climbing to high altitudes, or swimming, risk sinus blockage and therefore an increased risk of developing sinusitis.
-(Swimming increases the risk for sinusitis for other reasons, as well.)
+People who experience changes in atmospheric pressure, such as while flying, may face an increased risk of developing sinusitis.

 Bacterial sinusitis is nearly always harmless (although uncomfortable and sometimes even very painful).
 If an episode becomes severe, antibiotics generally eliminate further problems.
-In rare cases, however, sinusitis can be very serious.
+In rare cases, however, bacterial sinusitis can cause very serious infections.

-Osteomyelitis.
-Adolescent males with acute frontal sinusitis are at particular risk for severe problems.
-One important complication is infection of the bones (osteomyelitis) of the forehead and other facial bones.
-In such cases, the patient usually experiences headache, fever, and a soft swelling over the bone known as Pott's puffy tumor.
+Osteomyelitis is infection of the bones.
+In rare cases, sinusitis can lead to infection of the forehead and other facial bones.
+In such cases, the person usually experiences headache, fever, and a soft swelling over the bone known as Pott puffy tumor.

-Brain Infection.
 The most dangerous complication of sinusitis, particularly frontal and sphenoid sinusitis, is the spread of infection by anaerobic bacteria to the brain, either through the bones or blood vessels.
 Abscesses, meningitis, and other life-threatening conditions may result.
-In such cases, the patient may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.
+In such cases, the person may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.

-Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on the quality of life.
-This condition can cause emotional distress, impair normal activity, and reduce attendance at work or school.
-According to the American Academy of Allergy, Asthma, and Immunology, the average patient with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect American employers.
+Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on quality of life.
+This condition can result in emotional distress, impaired normal activity, and reduced attendance at work or school.
+According to the American Academy of Allergy, Asthma, and Immunology, the average person with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect employers.

-Sinus symptoms are very common during a cold or the flu, but in most cases they are due to the effects of the infecting virus and resolve when the infection does.
+Sinus symptoms are very common during a cold or the flu.
+In most cases, they are due to the effects of the infecting virus and resolve when the infection does.
 General symptoms of acute sinusitis (both viral and bacterial) include:

-It is important to differentiate between inflamed sinuses associated with cold or flu virus and sinusitis caused by bacteria but it can be difficult to do so.
-In general, with viral sinusitis symptoms usually last 7 - 10 days and then improve.
+It is important to differentiate between inflamed sinuses associated with cold or flu virus and sinusitis caused by bacteria, but it can be difficult to do so.
+In general, with viral sinusitis, symptoms usually last 7 to 10 days and then improve.
 Acute bacterial sinusitis, in contrast to viral sinusitis, usually takes one of the following three paths:

 If symptoms suggest acute bacterial sinusitis, antibiotic treatment is warranted.
-Bacterial sinusitis is not as common as viral sinusitis, but bacteria are responsible for most of the serious cases of sinusitis.
+Bacterial sinusitis is not as common as viral sinusitis, but bacteria are responsible for most serious cases of sinusitis.

-In children, the most common signs and symptoms of bacterial sinusitis are cough, nasal discharge, and fever.
-Bad breath is also a common symptom in young children.
-Headache and facial pain are rare.
+In children, the most common signs and symptoms of acute bacterial sinusitis are daytime cough (which may worsen at night), nasal discharge, and fever.
+Bad breath, fatigue, headache, and decreased appetite are also common symptoms in young children, but they do not necessarily indicate sinusitis.

 With chronic sinusitis:

-Migraine and Other Headaches.
-Many primary headaches, particularly migraine or cluster, may closely resemble sinus headache.
+Many primary headaches, particularly migraine or cluster headaches, may closely resemble sinus headache.
 Migraine and sinus headaches may even coexist in many cases.
-Sinus headaches are usually more generalized than migraines, but it is often difficult to tell them apart, particularly if headache is the only symptom of sinusitis.
+Sinus headaches are usually more generalized than migraines.
+But it is often difficult to tell them apart, particularly if headache is the only symptom of sinusitis.

-Other Conditions.
-A number of other conditions can mimic sinusitis.
-They include:
+A number of other conditions can mimic sinusitis, including:

-Patients should see a doctor if they have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or acute illness.
+See your health care provider if you have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or sudden generalized illness.